gram89/capstone/README.md

 We sourced Canadian salaries by various different types of job by geography.
 The data is based on 2021 levels, but prior years are available for download.

 Depending on the job category, some had annual salary and some had hourly rate.
 We have translated all $ to annual salary to be able to compare across job types by assuming 2,080 hours per year.

+See a sample of the table of this data that we have cleaned/process in Python and uploaded to PostgresSQL... this view can be found in the Database section.
+While we do have data across the country, we filtered out all the other provices and just left Ontario data as the listing data we have is all within Ontario primarily in and aroung the Greater Toronto Area (GTA).

 Source is a Stats Canada website (2021 data): https://open.canada.ca/data/en/dataset/adad580f-76b0-4502-bd05-20c125de9116